nijel/utidylib/docs/index.rst

 Running testsuite
 =================

-The testsuite can be exececuted using both py.test or setuptools, choose whatever approach you prefer:
+The testsuite can be exececuted using pytest:

 .. code-block:: sh

-    ./setup.py test
-    py.test tidy
+    pytest tidy

 Building documentation
 ======================